 From the trailhead...

-To return, go back the same way you came.
+For the return trip, turn back the way you came.